Volvo S60 Insurance Rates

 Ready to start shopping around for Volvo S60 insurance rates?
 Enter your five-digit ZIP code in our FREE quote comparison tool to get started.

-The average auto insurance rates for a Volvo S60 are $1,340 annually with full coverage.
-Comprehensive costs an estimated $258 each year, collision insurance costs $464, and liability is estimated at $460.
-Liability-only coverage costs approximately $510 a year, and high-risk coverage costs around $2,908.
-Teenage drivers cost the most to insure at up to $5,128 a year.
+The average insurance prices for a Volvo S60 are $1,340 every 12 months for full coverage.
+Comprehensive insurance costs an estimated $258 each year, collision costs $464, and liability is estimated at $460.
+Liability-only coverage costs approximately $510 a year, with high-risk coverage costing $2,908 or more.
+Teen drivers cost the most to insure at $5,128 a year or more.

 Average premium for full coverage: $1,340